Director Duties and Responsibilities

 The Board of Directors is the governing body of the cooperative and is responsible for establishing policies, providing strategic direction, hiring and evaluating the CEO, providing for a plan of succession, and overseeing all major corporate decisions.
-It has a fiduciary responsibility to represent the members of the cooperative as provided for in state law and Midwest Energy & Communication’s (MEC) Bylaws.
+It has a fiduciary responsibility to represent the customers of the cooperative as provided for in state law and MEC's Bylaws.
 To accomplish this, the Board must structure itself so that it has the requisite knowledge and skills to carry out its duties in a manner that is efficient and cost-effective.

-The Board of Directors speaks and acts on behalf of the membership as a whole with responsibilities that include:
+The Board of Directors speaks and acts on behalf of all customers with responsibilities that include:

 - Selecting, hiring, evaluating and terminating the chief executive officer

 - Overseeing the planning process through active participation in strategic planning and review and approval of annual operating budgets and work plans

 - Developing and reviewing policies governing the organization

 - Selecting and monitoring ongoing performance of independent auditor and cooperative attorney